 The talk-of-the-town framework, Flutter, is all set to change the game of app development with its recently released version, Flutter 1.17.
 The competition in the field of mobile app development is rising exponentially, and there is a constant increase in the popularity of cross-platform mobile app frameworks.
 Amongst the many, like Xamarin, ReactNative, Cordova, Flutter outshines all of them.
-The framework has received 92.1K stars, 12.4K Forks, and 18760 commits on GitHub while we are writing this.
+The Flutter framework has received 105K stars, 14.5K Forks, and 20995 commits on GitHub while we are writing this.
+You can now imagine how Flutter is impressing developers with its majesty and how it plans to bring a revolutionary change.
 This blog shares insight about, “What is Flutter,” “How does it help in developing cross-platform apps?”, “Why choose flutter for app development” and many more.
 To get the details about the latest version 1.17 update.
 For Flutter insights, keep scrolling down.

-Flutter entered in the race of cross-platform app development frameworks in the year 2017, but, within no time, it gained popularity and topped the competition.
+Flutter entered the race of cross-platform app development frameworks in the year 2017, but, within no time, it gained popularity and topped the charts.
 Flutter is Google’s mobile app development SDK, which assists developers in building apps for mobile, desktop, and web using the same codebase.
+Flutter works in full-capacity and has changed the way in which high fidelity apps are built.
 It uses Dart as a programming language, using which the developer can write code only once and use it across various platforms.

 During the early days, Flutter was known as “Sky” and was used only for Android app development.
 But with every passing year, Google planned to keep releasing its stable version for app development.
 And as of today, Flutter version 1.17 is available with Dart version 2.8.

 The developers who miss building native apps have loved the approach of Flutter.
 The reason being, it completely blends the native app quality and flexibility of cross-platform apps.
+Flutter surpasses all the limitations of the traditional approaches of cross-platform app development.
 The look and feel of the app built using the Flutter framework are almost similar to that of native apps.

 The flutter app development companies like us, encounter each day with lots of queries regarding Flutter app development from the startups and companies that have,